rmusick2000/wildRydeSAM/README.md

    ```

-3. Create & populate WildRydes directory structucture:
+3. Create & populate wildRyde directory structucture:

-   Change to the github dirctory for this project.
+   Change to the github directory for this project.
 For example:
    ```bash
    cd ~/wildRydeSAM
    ```

-   Get static WildRyde web files.
+   Get static wildRyde web files.
    ```bash
    aws s3 sync s3://wildrydes-us-east-1/WebApplication/1_StaticWebHosting/website wildRydeApp/.
    cd wildRydeApp
    ```

    Create subdirectory for the lambdaHandler.
 We want this to be a small leaf directory, to minimize the data transfer that occurs in the 'sam package' step.
-NOTE: the original RequestUnicorn.js file can be found here: ttps://github.com/aws-samples/aws-serverless-workshops/blob/master/WebApplication/3_ServerlessBackend/requestUnicorn.js
+NOTE: the original RequestUnicorn.js file can be found here: https://github.com/aws-samples/aws-serverless-workshops/blob/master/WebApplication/3_ServerlessBackend/requestUnicorn.js
    ```bash
    mkdir lambdaHandler
    mv ../RequestUnicorn.js lambdaHandler/.